 If you’re considering purchasing a ULA Circuit the things that set it apart from other manufacturers’ backpacks are sizing and fit.
 If you require special sizing in terms of height or girth, or you want S-shaped shoulder straps, the Circuit or any of ULA’s other higher volume packs are really hard to beat.

 If you backpack in mountainous terrain, desert, or canyon control which are highly abrasive terrain, investing in the more durable Ultra 24 Circuit makes a lot of sense if your total pack weight is 30 lbs or less.
 The Ultra 24 Circuit is only a few ounces lighter than the regular ULA Circuit, so switching based on weight alone isn’t going to make a huge difference.
 In addition, the Ultra 24 isn’t seam-taped, so you really don’t gain much in terms of water resistance even though the pack is made with waterproof fabric.

 But you also shouldn’t short-change the baseline 400D Robic Nylon Circuit.
 It’s an incredibly tough fabric and a great value, which is why so many thru-hikers and long-distance backpackers swear by it.
 The Robic Circuit is also available in a huge range of colors and color combinations if you want to let your freak flag fly.
 Either way, you really can’t go wrong whichever ULA Circuit you pick.

 Disclosure: ULA loaned us a backpack for this review.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.